Beyonce headlines sell-out UK gig to promote gender equality

 Tearful but smiling, she then sang "At Last", originally by Etta James, and pleased a dancing crowd with an energetic performance of "Run The World (Girls)".

-The Song For Change concert was broadcast live to 150 countries, and on primetime TV in the United States the following day, organizers said.
+The Song For Change concert was broadcast live to 150 countries, and on primetime TV in the United States the following day, organisers said.

 Promoting gender equality and empowering women is one of the eight goals set out by the United Nations at the turn of the millennium, yet inequality remains with just 21 percent of seats in national parliaments held by women, according to the Chime For Change website.